High Resolution Global NOx Sub-Model for Embedded System Application with Low Calibration Effort 2020-01-0246

-The starting point is a global model of NOx formation for stoichiometric and lean combustion of hydrocarbons developed on the basis of a single non-linear algebraic equation.
-The latter is the analytical solution of a system of differential equations describing the main kinetic reaction schemes of NOx formation, because it’s been analytically derived.
+The starting point of the present work is a global model of NOx formation for stoichiometric and lean combustion of hydrocarbons developed on the basis of a single non-linear algebraic equation.
+The latter is the exact solution of a system of differential equations describing the main kinetic reaction schemes of NOx formation, because it’s been analytically derived.
 The NOx sub-model incorporates the well-established thermal (extended Zeldovich) and the N2O reaction paths, which are considered to be the most relevant NOx production paths under certain operating conditions in arbitrary engine application.
 Furthermore, the NOx sub-model proposed here relies on well-established and adopted mechanisms like the GRI-Mech 3.0 and consequently requires no parameter adjustment.

 The single equation NOx sub-model has been developed by the authors in a previous study and shown satisfactory results when validated against test bench data of two different engines operated under stoichiometric and lean burn combustion conditions respectively.
 Therefore, there is a strong evidence, that its implementation on embedded systems for "in-situ" and "in memory" analysis of engine process data, or even its application as a virtual sensor, is of great importance.
 Unfortunately, the previous developed NOx sub-model requires a few seconds running time per engine cycle.
 This long running time makes the model though less attractive for a real-time application.
 In the current study the main goal is to drastically reduce the computational times without compromising robustness and accuracy.
 The requirements for the time resolution on a dSpace Microautobox (MAB) is set to at least 1 kHz, meaning running times of the NOx sub-model of 1 ms per engine cycle, while its accuracy needs to be ensured at the levels of the detailed NOx sub-model as validated in .